IFRS Financial Statements

 Program 1 [ESOP 1999]

-Options under this program are exercisable at an exercise price of Rs.
-10 per option.
+Options under this program are exercisable at an exercise price of ₹ 10 per option.
 All stock options have a four-year vesting term and vest at the rate of 15%, 20%, 30% and 35% at the end of 1, 2, 3 and 4 years respectively from the date of grant and become fully exercisable.
-Each option is entitled to 1 equity share of Rs.
-10 each.
+Each option is entitled to 1 equity share of ₹ 10 each.
 This program extends to employees who have joined on or before September 30, 2001 or have been issued employment offer letters on or before August 7, 2001.
 This plan was terminated on September 30, 2001.
 The contractual life of each option is 11 years after the date of grant.
+There are no options outstanding as at the reporting date.

 Program 2 [ESOP 2001]

-Options under this program have been granted to employees at an exercise price of Rs.
-50 per option.
+Options under this program have been granted to employees at an exercise price of ₹ 50 per option (₹ 25 per option post bonus issue).
 All stock options have a four-year vesting term and vest at the rate of 15%, 20%, 30% and 35% at the end of 1, 2, 3 and 4 years respectively from the date of grant and become fully exercisable.
-Each option is entitled to 1 equity share of Rs.
-10 each.
+Each option is entitled to 1 equity share of ₹ 10 each.
 This program extends to employees who have joined on or after October 1, 2001 or have been issued employment offer letters on or after August 8, 2001 or options granted to existing employees with grant date on or after October 1, 2001.
 This plan was terminated on April 30, 2006.
 The contractual life of each option is 11 years after the date of grant.

 Program 3 [ESOP 2006 (a)]

-Options under this program have been granted to employees at an exercise price of Rs.
-250 per option.
+Options under this program have been granted to employees at an exercise price of ₹ 250 per option.
 All stock options have a four-year vesting term and vest at the rate of 15%, 20%, 30% and 35% at the end of 1, 2, 3 and 4 years respectively from the date of grant and become fully exercisable.
-Each option is entitled to 1 equity share of Rs.
-10 each.
+Each option is entitled to 1 equity share of ₹ 10 each.
 This program extends to employees to whom the options are granted on or after May 1, 2006.
 This plan was terminated on October 25, 2006.
 The contractual life of each option is 5 years after the date of grant.
+There are no options outstanding as at the reporting dates.

 Program 4 [ESOP 2006 (b)]

-Options under this program are granted to employees at an exercise price periodically determined by the Compensation Committee.
+Options under this program are granted to employees at an exercise price periodically determined by the Nomination and Remuneration Committee.
 All stock options have a four-year vesting term and vest at the rate of 15%, 20%, 30% and 35% at the end of 1, 2, 3 and 4 years respectively from the date of grant and become fully exercisable.
-Each option is entitled to 1 equity share of Rs.
-10 each.
+Each option is entitled to 1 equity share of ₹10 each.
 This program extends to employees to whom the options are granted on or after October 25, 2006.
 The contractual life of each option is 5 years after the date of grant.

 Program 5 [ESOP 2008A]